fbrossar25/Free-Games-Bot/README.md

 npm install
 ```
 Depedencies :
-- [heroku](https://heroku.com/) to deploy, and [dotenv](https://www.npmjs.com/package/dotenv) package in order to read .env file on startup, allowing debugging
 - [discordJS](https://discord.js.org/?source=post_page---------------------------#/) to post messages and wait for commands
-- [moment](https://momentjs.com/) to ease date formatting
+- [dayjs](https://day.js.org/) to ease date formatting
 - [node-schedule](https://www.npmjs.com/package/node-schedule) to schedule notifications using cron expressions and recurency rules
 - [axios](https://www.npmjs.com/package/axios) to make webservices calls to each games stores.

 ## How to add this bot in discord
 First, [follow this guide](https://discordjs.guide/).

-In discord, copy the channel Id [(requires discord dev mode)](https://www.discordia.me/en/developer-mode) where you want the bot to work, and paste it into .env file, in CHANNELS_IDS value (comma separated).
+In discord, copy the channel Id [(requires discord dev mode)](https://www.discordia.me/en/developer-mode) where you want the bot to work, and paste it into `free-games-bot.json` config file, in channelsIds list.
 Now the bot will respond its command.

 This bots needs those permissions in order to work properly :
  - Read messages